lucitop/binance-crypto-alert/README.md

 - **Reset Interval Option:** Option to reset the percentage change calculations at regular intervals.

 ## Setup
-**API Keys:** Create a .env file in the root directory and add your Binance API and secret keys:
+**API Keys:** Create a .env file (or modify the .env.example) in the root directory and add your Binance API and secret keys:
 ```
 BINANCE_API_KEY=your_api_key
 BINANCE_API_SECRET=your_api_secret
 PUSHBULLET_API_KEY=your_pushbullet_api_key
 ```

 **Cryptocurrency Groups:** Modify the crypto_groups.json in the data folder to include the cryptocurrencies you want to monitor.
+You can create, delete and modify the groups.
+Also, if you want to track all the groups you can simply write 'all' when asked.

 ## Usage
 **Run the application:**